Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 ```

 ## Step 2: Add Unit Tests (Yes, SREs Care About This!)
 Before focusing on monitoring, I added unit tests.
-Why?
-Because SRE isn't just about watching systems crash.
-It's about preventing chaos with solid foundations.
-I used Python's unittest to check my endpoints worked as expected.
-GET returns 200, POST succeeds or fails gracefully.
+SRE isn’t just about watching systems fail—it’s about preventing issues with a solid foundation.
+I used Python’s `unittest` to verify my endpoints worked as expected: GET returns 200, and POST either succeeds or fails gracefully.
 - `Takeaway:` Tests catch bugs before they hit production, reducing error rates (hint: RED method incoming later).
 They’re your first line of defense.
 - `Action:` Write basic tests for your app’s core functionality.
-Don’t sweat the details—just ensure it doesn’t blow up.
-I hit some import snags (like NameError and AttributeError), but sorting those out taught me to keep my module structure tight.
+Don’t overcomplicate it—just ensure it doesn’t fail unexpectedly.
+I ran into some import issues (like `NameError` and `AttributeError`), but fixing them helped me keep my module structure clean.

 ```python